ovh/docs/pages/web/web-paas/configuration-app/workers/guide.en-asia.md

 * It will have an environment variable named `TYPE` with value `web`.
 * It will have a writable mount at `/app/uploads` with a maximum space of 2048 MB.
 * It will have access to both a MySQL database and a RabbitMQ server, both of which are defined in `services.yaml`.
-* $partner_full will automatically allocate resources to it as available on the plan, once all fixed-size containers are allocated.
+* Web PaaS will automatically allocate resources to it as available on the plan, once all fixed-size containers are allocated.

 The `queue` instance will be a worker that is not web-accessible.